 As phase two of the school year begins, some may have a deep sense of dread about those morning routines.
-There can be the constant prodding, pushing and nagging to keep the kids moving.
+There can be constant prodding, pushing, and nagging to keep the kids moving.
 At times, this erodes into arguments and battles, whether over brushing teeth or putting on a coat, or some other simple daily task.

 For some families, the morning routine is the worst part of the day.
 The constant conflict, the nagging and prodding, and the escalating emotions often result in an angry and frustrated goodbye between parents and children.
 Some of you even know what’s next, when kids miss the bus or mom is late for work; let’s just say it can get ugly!